metacpan/metacpan-cpan-extracted/distros/N/Net-Async-DigitalOcean/README.md

 ## Success and Failure

 When futures succeed, the application will usually get a result in form of a Perl HASH (see below).
-If a future fails and the failure is not handled specifically (by adding a `->on_fail` handler), then an exception will be raised.
+If a future fails and has been configured to have a `->on_fail` handler, then that will be invoked.
+Otherwise an exception will be raised.
 The library tries to figure out what the real message from the server was.

 ## Data Structures